Thanos-png/Thanos-png/README.md

 - 🔭 I’m currently working on a **Missile control project** with ADA

-- 🌱 Always happy to learn new things
+- 🌱 Always happy to learn new things and make new friends

 - 📫 How to reach me **thanos.panagiotidis@protonmail.com**